What is Altmetric?

 Clicking on the circle typically gives you access to all of the posts that Altmetric has collected for that output in the Altmetric Details Page:

-Here you can view all of the conversations about that output, including links back to the original mentions, alongside demographics and the score in context.
+Here you can view all of the conversations about that output, including links back to the original mentions, alongside demographics and the attention score in context.

 How are outputs scored?